-For Indians Atithi Devo Bhava – Guest are God.
+For Indians Atithi Devo Bhava – Guest is God.

-Assaults on women in India is everyday news so female travelers need an extra safety.
+Assaults on women in India are everyday news so female travelers need extra safety.
 India has a sexual harassment problem.
-The numerous assaults on women in India recently have been well publicised, but by taking a few precautions female travelers can definitely travel safely.
+The numerous assaults on women in India recently have been well-publicized, but by taking a few precautions female travelers can definitely travel safely.
 If you’re a foreign traveler, you look different to them or you may be carrying something that is foreign to them than be ready to be starred and followed.

 How to stay well

 Don’t even think of drinking tap water, only drink bottled water.
 Avoid eating ice cream, and salads and fruit, street food, or fresh juices which look tempting but aren’t healthy.
 Eat only freshly cooked food don’t eat anything raw.
 Consider becoming a vegetarian while you are in India.
 Be wary of hygiene and only go to the best, busy restaurants you can find.